 Ian received a Bachelor of Science in Prosthetics and Orthotics at the University of Strathclyde in Glasgow, Scotland in 1993.
 He then spent two years as a clinical prosthetist at Otto Bock, a clinical care provider in the United Kingdom.

 In his own time, Ian enjoys triathlon training.
-Ian has competed multiple times in the Challenged Athletes’ Foundation Triathlon, a fundraising event to support adaptive sports equipment, training and competition for persons with physical disability.
-Ian also enjoys kayaking and mountain biking in Maryland with his wife, Keri.
+Ian has competed multiple times in the Challenged Athletes’ Foundation Triathlon, a fundraising event to support adaptive sports equipment, training, and competition for persons with physical disabilities.
+Ian also enjoys kayaking and mountain biking in Washington, DC with his family.